R3CEPT0R/instagram-scraper/README.md

 - **unfollow()** -> unfollows all accounts you are following
 - **getPostLikers(url)** -> return list of users that liked a certain post
 - **follow_likers(url)** -> follows all users that liked a certain post
+## License:
+MIT
+If this tool had been useful to you, be sure to link back to this repo.